theblockchainhub/CFD/README.md

 bob@trade-network.card
 ```
 - The business network card that `Bob`, the business network administrator for `Org2`, can use to access the business network.

+## Network components

+The following network is made up of several components:

+-   Two peer nodes for  `Org1`, named  `peer0.org1.example.com`  and  `peer1.org1.example.com`.
+    -   The request port for  `peer0`  is 7051.
+    -   The event hub port for  `peer0`  is 7053.
+    -   The request port for  `peer1`  is 8051.
+    -   The event hub port for  `peer1`  is 8053.
+-   A single CA (Certificate Authority) for  `Org1`, named  `ca.org1.example.com`.
+    -   The CA port is 7054.
+-   Two peer nodes for  `Org2`, named  `peer0.org2.example.com`  and  `peer1.org2.example.com`.
+    -   The request port for  `peer0`  is 9051.
+    -   The event hub port for  `peer0`  is 9053.
+    -   The request port for  `peer1`  is 10051.
+    -   The event hub port for  `peer1`  is 10053.
+-   A single CA (Certificate Authority) for  `Org2`, named  `ca.org2.example.com`.
+    -   The CA port is 8054.
+-   A single orderer node, named  `orderer.example.com`.
+    -   The orderer port is 7050.